crillab/metrics/docs/md/wallet.md

 * `<analysis>.check_xp_consistency(<lambda>)`: given a lambda, this method permits to check the consistency for each experiment;
 * `<analysis>.check_input_consistency(<lambda>)`: given a lambda, this method permits to check the consistency for each input (composed of many experiments); it asks some basic knowledge on DataFrame manipulation (an example is given by the next).

-All these methods are automatically, or could be mentionned, during the Analysis constructor call:
+A part of these methods are automatically called, or could be mentionned, during the Analysis constructor call:

 ```python
 from metrics.wallet import Analysis